Coffs Harbour

 Coffs Harbour displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Coffs Harbour, as per the latest Census evaluation, 60.0% of dwellings were houses, with the remaining 40.0% comprising semi-detached properties, apartments, and other types.
-This differed from Non-Metro NSW's dwelling structure, which was 82.6% houses and 17.4% other dwellings.
-Home ownership in Coffs Harbour stood at 34.1%, with mortgaged dwellings at 25.1% and rented ones at 40.8%.
-The median monthly mortgage repayment in the area was $1,733, aligning with Non-Metro NSW's average.
-However, the median weekly rent figure was $355, compared to Non-Metro NSW's $330.
+Dwelling structure in Coffs Harbour, as evaluated at the latest Census, comprised 60.0% houses and 40.0% other dwellings.
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Coffs Harbour was 34.1%, with mortgaged dwellings at 25.1% and rented ones at 40.8%.
+The median monthly mortgage repayment was $1,733, aligning with Regional NSW's average.
+Median weekly rent was $355, compared to Regional NSW's $330.
 Nationally, Coffs Harbour's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing